 Here are the steps we recommend for an event cancellation:

-- Edit the event and set the "public availability" to "hidden from public".
+- Edit the event and set the "public availability" to "cancelled due to weather" or "blocked from public".
 This will prevent new customers from booking on the trip.

 - Email all of the customers at once using the "email customers" tool on the event detail page (see screenshot below).
 We recommend explaining the reason for the event cancellation, and asking them to let you know if they'd like to reschedule to a different event, or if they'd simply like a refund.